+PRECAUTIONS:

-PRECAUTIONS: Forms Extremely Hazardous Gas.
+Forms Extremely Hazardous Gas.

 KEEP OUT OF REACH OF CHILDREN AND PREVENT ACCESS BY UNAUTHORIZED PERSONNEL.

 Fatal if inhaled, swallowed or absorbed through eyes or skin.

 DO NOT inhale gas or dust.

-DO NOT ingest tablets or dust.
+Do not ingest tablets or dust.

 DO NOT get in eyes or on skin or clothing.

-DO NOT eat, drink or smoke while handling Phostoxin®.
+DO NOT eat, drink or smoke while handling Phostoxin® Prepacs.

 Exposure to moisture in the air or liquids releases flammable and toxic hydrogen phosphide (phosphine, PH3) gas.
-Piling of tablets, pellets or bags or the addition of liquid to the product is prohibited.
+Piling of tablets, pellets or bags of this product or the addition of liquid to the product is prohibited.
 Spontaneous ignition may result if contacted by liquids such as water, acids, or chemicals.

-Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material when handling Phostoxin®.
+Wear a loose fitting long sleeve shirt, long pants, socks and shoes, and wear dry gloves of cotton or other breathable material when handling Phostoxin® products.